guyverhl/store-code/BSDS3003/ex2/README.md

 # Mini-task 2
-By looping every token in .cpp file, selected token will push into or drop from stack.
+By looping every token in .cpp file, the selected token will push into or drop from stack.
 ```py
 s = Stack()
 for line in srcFile:
     for token in line:
 ```

-### Class stack
+## Class stack
 Function `isExist` is added into class stack to determine selected token exist or not.
+As `/` may need to determine with `*`, the function will check for `/` or any others in stack separately.
+Then it will return a boolean `True` or `False`.
 ```py
 def isExist( self , item ):
         if item == "/": return item in self._theItems